bug-sniper/cogmind_graph_generators/README.md

 This is a set of scripts that generate graphs about which floor cogmind players end their game at.
+They can be used in either Python 2 or Python 3.